Cognigrape® (Vitis vinifera Grape Extract)

 Depression symptoms

-Cognigrape® produces a roughly 16% reduction in depression symptom scores in older adults at 250 mg/day over 12 weeks.
+Cognigrape® produces a roughly 16% reduction in depression symptom scores in older adults at 250 mg/day.
 Notable that a food-grade grape extract produces measurable depression effects — this distinguishes Cognigrape® from pure cognitive enhancers.
 Effect is meaningful but modest compared to pharmaceutical antidepressants.
 Reasonable adjunct for older adults with mild depressive symptoms alongside cognitive concerns; not validated for major depression as monotherapy.

 Anxiety symptoms